Soko J-22 Orao: Operational history

-Several ex-Yugoslav Air Force J-22s were also operated by the Air Force of the Republic of Serbian Krajina following the withdrawal of the Yugoslav National Army from Croatia.
+Several ex-Yugoslav Air Force J-22s were also operated by the Air Force of the Republic of Serbian Krajina following the withdrawal of the JNA from Croatia.

+On 28 February 1994, two J-22 and six J-21 of the Republika Srpska Air Force sortied against Bosnian arms factories in Bugojno and Novi Travnik, respectively.
+The J-22s successfully attacked the target and returned unscathed to Udbina airbase, while the J-21s were intercepted by NATO F-16s after hitting their target, which culminated into the Banja Luka incident.

 During 1999, Yugoslav J-22s saw limited combat against the Kosovo Liberation Army (KLA), reportedly flying 36 combat missions.
 One J-22, piloted by Lt.
 Colonel Života Ðurić, was lost on 25 March 1999 in unclear circumstances, either through malfunction, pilot error or ground fire from KLA units.
 In addition, eleven aircraft were destroyed on the ground, the majority of these at Ponikve Air Base, when a NATO air strike hit one hangar that reportedly had six J-22 and two Mikoyan-Gurevich MiG-21 aircraft inside.

-By July 2019, the Serbian Air Force was reportedly operating a fleet comprising ten J-22 and NJ-22 Oraos; in addition to these airworthy examples, the service reportedly also had further airframes in storage, including the IJ and INJ reconnaissance variants.
-According to aerospace periodical Flight International, the Orao's service life had been originally anticipated to be around 24 years; based on structural inspections, some airframes are in such good condition that this forecast could be effectively doubled; following an overhaul, individual J-22s can be approved to perform a further 1,000 flight hours.
+The Serbian Air Force operates a fleet comprising seventeen J-22 and NJ-22 Oraos; of which eight are modernized (version J-22 M1A).